Inuktitut language and civilization distance learning certificates 1 and 2

 Evaluation method

-Validation of each course unit is conditional on: attendance and active participation in classes, preparation of required assignments, submission of at least two written assignments per semester, and continuous assessment of the student's progress.
-Enrolment in the 2nd year is conditional upon validation of the two 1st-year course units.
+Validation of each EC is conditional on: attendance and active participation in classes, preparation of required assignments, submission of at least two written assignments per semester, and continuous assessment of the student's progress.
+Enrolment in the 2nd year is conditional upon validation of the two 1st-year CEs.
 No debts are allowed.